-Gary McDougall is a successful businessman, author and published songwriter; co-writing the critically acclaimed song "Love is Like a Sunny Day, and the tune "Understanding Man".
+Gary McDougall is a successful businessman, author, International Impact Book Award book winner and published songwriter; co-writing the critically acclaimed song "Love is Like a Sunny Day, and the tune "Understanding Man".
 He lives in Huntsville, Alabama with his wife and two children.
-His love for his family is only preceded by his love for God.
+His love for his family is only preceded by his love for God eBook ISBN: 978-1-64606-190-7

-Don't Tell Me There Ain't No God will be available on Amazon.com as a paperback and eBook.
-Print copies will be available at Barnes and Noble, BAM and via national and international bookstore outlets.
+Don't Tell Me There Ain't No God is available on Amazon.com as a paperback and eBook.
+Print copies are available at Barnes and Noble, BAM and via national and international bookstore outlets.
 All bookstores will be given the 55% wholesale discount when ordered through Ingramspark.